sunithan09/SampleGraphQLApp/README.md

 1) Checkout the code
 2) It is a SpringBoot app.
 If you are using IDE or STS you get the run option in the tool itself

-OR from the command prompt --> mvn spring-boot:run
+OR from the command prompt run below command --> mvn spring-boot:run